-boards were almost twice as likely to take one of these actions if critical masses of three directors of both genders were in attendance.
-In a parallel set of logistic regressions (not reported) the impact of a dual-critical mass is also found to be statistically significant, and its economic magnitude is very similar.
+Finally, in Regression 7, I define a gender-balanced board as a board in which each gender consists at least 35% of the board.
+This regression documents once again that boards were most active when they were gender-balanced.
+In a parallel set of logistic regressions (not reported) the impact of a dual critical mass is also found to be statistically significant, and its economic magnitude is very similar.

 As an examination of robustness (not reported) I analyze whether, perhaps, only two directors of a certain gender might suffice to compose a critical mass that impacts significantly upon the actions boards take.
 I do not find evidence that critical masses of two directors are sufficient to catalyze board activeness, whether in board meetings or in board-committee meetings.
-These findings confirm, once again, that a critical mass of three directors of each gender is required to generate a significant impact.
+These findings confirm, once again, that a critical mass of three directors of each gender is required to generate a significant impact.21

 In additional specifications (not reported) I examined how gender impacts upon disagreement (the board not voting in line with the CEO's proposal) and upon dissension (the board not voting unanimously).
 This analysis includes only the 1422 cases (of the 2459 cases) in which the boards examined not only discussed an issue at a board or a board-committee meeting but also concluded its discussion with a vote.
-This analysis examines whether the percentage/ number of women directors, or the presence of a critical mass of one or both of the genders, impacts significantly upon the likelihood that boards will vote against their CEO's proposal, or upon the likelihood that the board will vote non-unanimously.
+This analysis examines whether the percentage/number of women directors, or the presence of a critical mass of one or both of the genders, impacts significantly upon the likelihood that boards vote against their CEO's proposal, or upon the likelihood that the board vote non-unanimously.
 No such significant relation is found, neither for disagreement nor for dissension.
-This suggests that the proportion of each gender in attendance, and the presence of a critical mass of each gender, impact upon board activeness, rather than upon the likelihood that disagreement or dissension will emerge.
+This suggests that the proportion of each gender in attendance, and the presence of a critical mass of each gender, impact upon board activeness, rather than upon the likelihood that disagreement or dissension emerge.

-In sum, boards were found to be most active when a dual-critical mass was in attendance - at least three men and three women directors.
-These results are particularly driven by the presence of a critical mass of women directors.
+In sum, boards were found to be most active when a dual critical mass was in attendance presence of a critical mass of women directors.

+- at least three men and three women directors.
+These results are particularly driven by the